 - Loss of sensation

 The severity of damage caused by internal bleeding largely depends on the location of the bleed.
-Large amounts of blood collecting in certain areas of the body may take a long time to start causing issues, while even small amounts of blood in parts of the brain can rapidly cause severe symptoms or even death.
-Severe complications can include anemia, organ failure, paralysis, coma, brain injuries, and even death.
-Emergency surgery may be necessary to stop the bleeding before further damage such a stroke, or permanent damage to vital organs occurs.
+Large amounts of blood collecting in some regions of the body may take a long time to start causing harm, while even small amounts of blood in parts of the brain can rapidly cause severe symptoms or even death.